Is Cotton Really the Most Toxic and Least Sustainable Fabric?

 Is recycled cotton toxic?

-- Recycled cotton is made from cutting waste or post-consumer garments that are shredded back into fiber and spun again.
-The recycling process itself is mostly mechanical, but the original garments may have contained different dyes and finishes.
+Recycled cotton is made from cutting waste or post-consumer garments that are shredded back into fiber and spun again.
+The recycling process itself is mostly mechanical, but original garments may have contained different dyes and finishes.
 This means recycled cotton is not automatically more toxic, but brands should work with spinners who test for restricted substances and control color sorting.

 Is 100% cotton non toxic and is cotton durable?